AI readiness is not a technology problem

 Where to start

 Readiness is not a six-month programme.
 It starts with an honest assessment of where you stand today: which workflows matter most, where the friction lives, and what “good” would look like if you fixed it.
+That is what our Diagnose phase is built around.

 We built the AI Deployment Planner as a free starting point.
-It takes five to ten minutes, asks the questions we ask in the first hour of every engagement, and produces a prioritised report showing where AI would create the most value in your firm and what needs to be true before you deploy it.
+It takes five to ten minutes, asks the questions we ask in the first hour of every engagement, and produces a prioritised report showing where AI would create the most value in your organisation and what needs to be true before you deploy it.

 It will not tell you which tools to buy.
 It will tell you which problems to solve first.